Irish higher education: exercising crazy Soviet-style state control

 Fourthly, all vacancies that are filled within the terms of the ECF must be on a temporary or fixed term basis.
 By 2014 this will have been the case for six years, leading to a serious casualisation of academic employment and the erosion of career structures on a very significant scale.
 Any permanent appointment will require a case-by-case approval by the HEA and will only apply where essential posts cannot otherwise be filled.

 Fifthly, the ECF provides that non-compliance will be punished by financial penalties in the allocation of annual grants, something that is specifically prohibited under the Universities Act 1997.

 Sixthly, promotions and career development will not be allowed.

 Finally, the ECF includes a significant additional bureaucratisation of employment procedures.

 But the key issue overall is that the ‘employment control framework’ is a frontal assault on university autonomy without any substantive justification.
 The state is already in a position to determine the amount of public money that an institution may spend and is entitled to demand that each university stays within its budgetary means.
 The ECF does not in any way improve the exchequer position, but it removes institutional discretion on how to spend money and involves the state and its agencies in micro-managing the colleges.
 The deployment of staff and the management and facilitation of their careers is the single most important strategic power of any higher education institution, and this has now been almost entirely removed.

 The ‘employment control framework’ is a crazy and ludicrous scheme, providing no financial benefit to the exchequer, but with the capacity to destroy the competitiveness and strategic innovation of Irish higher education.
-It is to be hoped that the new government will move quickly to reverse this madness.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+It is to be hoped that the new government will move quickly to reverse this madness.higher education, university comment below, or link to this permanent URL from your own site.